Mafalda: Books and translations

 The editions differ in other countries: in Spain, the small books are numbered from 0 to 10 and the full compilation is called Todo Mafalda, all published by Editorial Lumen; in Mexico, the small books go from 1 to 12 and are currently published by Tusquets Editores.

-Mafalda has been translated into around twenty languages, including Chinese, Japanese, Guarani, Hebrew, and Armenian.
+Mafalda has been translated into around twenty languages, including English, Chinese, Japanese, Guarani, Hebrew, and Armenian.
 There is also a Spanish Braille version.
-In the United States of America, his only published work is The World of Quino (1986).

 Beginning in 2004, Quino's publisher in Argentina, Ediciones de la Flor, started publishing English-language collections of Mafalda strips under the series title Mafalda & Friends.
+In the United States of America, an English version of Mafalda, translated by Frank Wynne, started being released in 2025 by Elsewhere Editions.

 Adaptations

 Quino has opposed adapting Mafalda for cinema or theater; however, two series of animated shorts featuring Mafalda have been produced.
 The first, a series of 260 90-second films, was produced by Daniel Mallo for Argentine television starting in 1972.
 These were adapted into a full-length movie by Carlos Márquez in 1979 and released in 1981.
 It remains relatively unknown.
 In 1993 Cuban filmmaker Juan Padrón, a close friend of Quino, directed 104 short animated Mafalda films, backed by Spanish producers.

+In 2024, a Netflix-exclusive Mafalda animated series was announced; it will be written by director Juan José Campanella.

 Comparisons

 Mafalda has occasionally been pointed out as being influenced by Charles Schulz's Peanuts, most notably by Umberto Eco, in 1968, who contrasted the two characters.
 While Eco thought of Mafalda and Charlie Brown as the unheard voices of children in the northern and southern hemispheres, Quino saw Mafalda as a socio-political strip, firmly rooted on family values.
 This is one of the reasons adults play a starring role in the strip, while they are never seen in the Charlie Brown universe.
 Quino does, however, acknowledge the influence of Schulz's work on his, in that Quino extensively studied Schulz's books in preparation for an advertising campaign he was working on in 1963.
 The advertising campaign was scrapped but he reused some of the material for the Mafalda series a year later.

 The appearance of Mafalda's character resembles that of the main character in the U.S. comic strip Nancy (known as Periquita in Latin America).
 There is also a reference in a strip where Miguelito buys a magazine that has Nancy on the cover, and asks Mafalda whom she looks like.
-In the next panel is implied that Mafalda replied, "¡Tu abuela!" ("Your granny!"), a phrase similar to "Your mama!" in English, as Miguelito stares at the magazine wondering, "My granny?".
+In the next panel is implied that Mafalda replied, "¡Tu abuela!" ("Your granny!"), a phrase similar to "Your mama!" in English, as Miguelito stares at the magazine wondering, "My granny?"